 In fact, nearly every important recent Dutch book has been translated into and published in English, as well as French, German, and other languages, with the support of this government-funded organization.

-Founded in 1991, the Amsterdam-based Foundation for the Production and Translation of Dutch Literature (http://www.nlpvf.nl/home.htm) aims to promote Dutch-language literature internationally, mainly via its Books from Holland and Flanders publication (produced in cooperation with Belgium's Ministry of the Flemish Community) and presence at top industry gatherings, such as the Frankfurt Book Fair.
+The Dutch Foundation for Literature aims to promote Dutch-language literature internationally, mainly via its Books from Holland and Flanders publication (produced in cooperation with Belgium’s Ministry of the Flemish Community) and presence at top industry gatherings, such as the Frankfurt Book Fair.

 “After eight years, finally, we got our feet in the door,” Wester says, referring to the foundation’s successful “Literature from the Low Countries” event at London’s international book fair in March 1999.
 Twenty Dutch and Flemish authors read from their works and took part in discussions throughout a weeklong series of gatherings.

 A similar event will take place in New York early next year, with eight Dutch authors speaking at the city’s top universities.